erikhyrkas/einsum_util/README.md

 # Einsum Utilities

-This project provides two powerful utilities for working with Einstein summation (einsum) expressions in Python:
+This project provides two utilities for working with Einstein summation (einsum) expressions in Python:

 1. **EinsumGeneratorUtil**: A utility for building einsum expressions.
 2. **EinsumExplainer**: A utility for explaining and validating einsum expressions.

 These tools are designed to make working with einsum expressions easier, more intuitive, and less error-prone.

+## Motivation

+Working with einsum is easy, until it isn't.
+I created these utilities to help me validate my assumptions and make sure that my code was right.
 ## Features

 ### EinsumGeneratorUtil